sebastian-ahmed/stock_tools/README.md

     - When a wash-sale-triggering buy is a smaller lot than the wash sale, the disallowed loss amount is only based on the number of stocks of the buy lot
     - Wash sales are analyzed across different brokerage entries as required by the tax code
 - Provision for entering custom commands to describe events such as **stock splits**.
 Stock splits are retroactively applied to relevant buy lots in the input stock transaction history.
+- Provides additional output formats of the sales summary including JSON serialized output and HTML
 - Includes a report of holdings optionally with current stock prices and resulting valuation and gain per holding (by connecting directly to the Yahoo Finance web API)

 # Usage